 Ezekiel knew that God would give us a soft heart by coming to live in our hearts.
 The writer of Hebrews builds on this same truth, “This is the covenant I will establish with the people of Israel after that time, I will put my laws in their minds and write them on their hearts.
 I will be their God, and they will be my people” (Hebrews 10:16).

-God’s laws, as in “what He wants and doesn’t want”–NOT LAW–as in the Law of Moses, moral law, or ceremonial law.
-This is what is written on our hearts–God’s very own desires!
+God’s laws, as in “what He wants and doesn’t want”—NOT LAW—as in the Law of Moses, which was a total of 613 moral laws, dietary laws, wardrobe laws, ceremonial laws, and more.
+God’s laws is what’s written on our hearts—His very own desires!
 Everything He wants us to know He has personally placed in us from the very moment we first believed!
 Yes, we are growing in His knowledge day by day (see Philippians 1:6), but as of today, you really do want what God wants!
 This is how He can always trust us to make the right choices, which is through our perfect hearts!
 Hearts which are not bound by any law but have been set free in Christ!
 (See Galatians 5:1).
 Hearts which are indwelt by God Himself!
 So Christian, live from your heart!
 Always live from your heart!
 This is the only law God wants you to live by!

 A prayer for you: Heavenly Father, I want you to know how grateful I am for you.
 Sometimes I forget just how good you are to me!
 Thank you so much for making your home in my heart forever.
 Right now, I lift up all who are reading this, directly to you.
 For those who have been religiously abused with rules, commands, and laws, help them.
 Help them to grow in the confidence which is your grace.
 Help them to know you deeper and deeper each day as you guide them by your Spirit THROUGH their hearts.
 In Jesus’ name I pray, amen.